For the complete documentation index, see llms.txt

 4. Redirect the end-user to the signature application

-Once you have created the signing session and received the response, you can redirect the end-user to the signatureUrl provided in the response.
-This URL will take them to the signing interface (BankID app) where they can complete (or cancel) the signing process.
+Once you have created the signing session and received the response, you redirect the end-user to the signatureUrl provided in the response.
+This URL will take them to the signing interface where they can complete (or cancel) the signing process.

 You then wait for the user to complete the signing and return to your application.
 After completion, you can retrieve the signed documents (see the next sections).

-5. Get the result from the signing session
+5. Retrieve the result from the signing session

 When the signing session is finalised, meaning the state is either SIGNED, or REJECTED, you can retrieve the result from the signing session.